Colo-Colo

 History

 Colo-Colo was founded in 1925 by David Arellano, who formerly played for Magallanes.
 After experiencing numerous institutional problems in the club, Arellano and some other young players decided to leave and form their own football club.
 Tragically, Arellano didn’t live to see Colo-Colo assert itself as the top club in Chile.
-Only two years after he’d founded the club, he died of inflammation caused by an on-pitch collision with an opposing player.
+Only two years after he had founded the club, he died of inflammation caused by an on-pitch collision with an opposing player.

 Despite the impact this had on the team, Colo-Colo continued to improve.
 In 1933, Colo-Colo and seven other clubs created the first professional Chilean football league, titled Primera División.
 Four years later, they cruised to their first league title without dropping a single game in the process.
 During the following 45 years, they won an additional 9 league titles.